JoshuaEnglish/pyxmlcheck/doc/wrap.rst

-`wrap` --- Creating an object around the checker
+`Wrap` --- Creating an object around the checker
 =====================================================

 .. module:: xcheck